 If a stop is illegal, the court will suppress any evidence obtained as a result of it; not allow the prosecutor to use it.

-Even if the initial reason for the stop was legit, the scope or length of the Fourth Amendment seizure may be illegal unless police have additional facts to justify the expanded or prolonged detention.
+Even if the initial reason for the stop was legit; the scope or length of the Fourth Amendment seizure may be illegal.
+Because police must have additional facts to justify the expanded or prolonged detention.
 Tic Tock!

 When should you get a police investigation attorney?
 Sometimes a person is aware of a risk of a police investigation before there is one.
 Other times the person is unaware until police reveal that he or she is a target.
 In either case, that is the time to consider hiring a police investigation attorney.

 The most important evidence obtained by law enforcement officers after a contact, is what courts call statements.
 Other terms that mean the same thing include: confessions, admissions.

 When prosecutors charge a person, they will use out of court statements which would otherwise be inadmissible hearsay.
 But an exception to the rule against hearsay allows them to use the accused’s “Admissions.”
-A person does not have to talk to police at all and if a person does talk to police, for example during a traffic stop, they can stop talking to police at any point they choose.
+A person does not have to talk to police at all.
+And if a person does talk to police, they can stop talking at any point they choose.
 This is a fundamental, constitutional right.

 In addition, police must provide a warning to a person arrested or in custody, about their Constitutional rights.
 The most important of these are the rights to silence and to consult a lawyer before answering questions.
 If police violate the requirements of the Miranda decision, the resulting statements can be suppressed from the trial.